kevinstadler/cultevo/README.md

-## Cultural evolution tests for R
+# Cultural evolution tests for R

-This package provides functions for computing distance matrices and performing Mantel tests on them, as well as a robust implementation of Page's L test for monotonicity.
+This package provides implementations of functions and statistical tests often used in the study of cultural evolution.
+It provides tools for:

+* computing edit distances for strings and atrices (providing convenient wrappers around R's efficient `dist` functions)
+* performing Mantel tests on them and visualising the results of those tests
+* an improved implementation of Page's L test for monotonicity (with exact p values up to k=22)

+Full function documentation is available at <http://kevinstadler.github.io/cultevo/reference/>

 ## Installation

+In order to install the latest version you first need the [devtools](https://CRAN.R-project.org/package=devtools) package

+    install.packages("devtools")

+then install the latest code from the github repository via

     devtools::install_github("kevinstadler/cultevo")

-If this doesn't work you probably need to install the [devtools](http://cran.r-project.org/web/packages/devtools/index.html) package first: `install.packages("devtools")`

-## Running Mantel tests

-Call

-    library(cultevo)

-and then fire away some Mantel tests!
-A nice HTML documentation is available at https://rawgit.com/kevinstadler/cultevo/master/doc/index.html

-See [mantel.file()](https://rawgit.com/kevinstadler/cultevo/master/doc/mantel.file.html) for straightforward computation of Mantel tests from an input file.
-While the command is highly customisable, if you don't want to mess about with all its parameters it is simplest if you have *tab*-separated `.csv` files with the strings in the first column, followed by meaning specifications in the remaining columns.

-If you already have the distance matrices computed and you just want to run the actual tests, have a look at [mantel.test()](https://rawgit.com/kevinstadler/cultevo/master/doc/mantel.test.html).
-To visualise the outcome of one or more tests, simply call [plot()](https://rawgit.com/kevinstadler/cultevo/master/doc/plot.mantel.html) on the object returned by the tests.
-If you want to inspect the raw data returned by the test more closely, have a look at the [mantel class](http://rawgit.com/kevinstadler/cultevo/master/doc/mantel.html).

 ## Links